-- 2. BILGE BLOWER This switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
-The blower must be operated for a minimum of four minutes each time before starting the engine.
-In addition, the blower should be operated continuously when at idle or running at slow speeds.
-The LED will illuminate if the switch is ON. - 3.
-BILGE PUMP - This switch manually controls the bilge pump. - 4.
-INTERIOR LIGHTS - This switch provides illumination within the cockpit area. - 5.
+- 2. BILGE PUMP - This switch manually controls the bilge pump. - 3.
+INTERIOR LIGHTS - This switch provides illumination within the cockpit area. - 4.
 DOCKING LIGHTS (Optional) - This switch operates the docking lights.

 Docking lights are to be used for docking only.
 It is illegal to use your docking lights while cruising.